wp-plugins/fcchat/readme.txt

 = 3.3.0.5 =
 Changes the display of the toolbar from "fixed" positioning to "absolute" for mobile with top banner activated.

+= 3.3.0.6 =
+The width of the options panel has been reduced to fit within mobile displays.

 == Upgrade Notice ==